atlasbot/docs/docs/Variables/Guild/guild.shard.md

-# guild.name
+# guild.shard

-Returns the name of the guild.
+Returns the ID of the guilds shard, using zero-based indexing.

 ## Example

 *Input*
 ```
-You are currently in {guild.name}
+This guild is on shard {guild.shard.id}.
 ```
 *Output*
 ```
-You are currently in Atlas Development
+This guild is on shard 0.
 ```

 ## Supports